chunweiz/CCUX/doc/build.md

 ***
 ## Overview
-CCUX build system primary goal is to generate an optimized set of files to run the application.
-On a high level, this is achieved by transforming the actual source files through a series of compression, mangling and concatenation.
+CCUX build system primary goal is to generate an optimized set of application files.
+On a high level, this is done by transforming the actual source files through a series of compression, mangling, concatenation and preprocessing.
 CCUX is using [Grunt](http://gruntjs.com/) to achieve this.
-Grunt is a Javascript task runner that allows CCUX to automate its build tasks.
 You can refer to [Getting started with Grunt](http://gruntjs.com/getting-started) to find out more about Grunt.

-CCUX grunt build is divided into four scenarios:
+CCUX grunt build is divided into four main scenarios:

 * [Module](#markdown-header-module)
 * [Control](#markdown-header-control)
 * [Baseline](#markdown-header-baseline)
 * [Component](#markdown-header-component)

+Depending on what you need to build, you would need to run Grunt for that particular scenario.
 When you run one of the build scenario, a `build` folder will be generated in the respective root folder of the scenario.

 > You can run `build.bat` on Windows or `build.sh` on Mac from the local root folder of your CCUX application to build the entire application.
 The build script covers all scenarios.
 >